 Walk through the rich and bountiful timeline of African-American history in America with our African American Historic Sites Self-Guided Walking Tour (which includes more than 15 attractions throughout Alexandria) and experience history come to life in a remarkable range of historic sites:

 Freedom House - On the eve of the Civil War, this building was known as the Franklin and Armfield Slave Office & Pen, one of the largest such businesses in the country.
-In 1859, the company fell under the ownership of notorious slave owner James Birch, who oversaw the exportation of nearly 4,000 slaves, including Solomon Northup, the free African American whose harrowing story is depicted in the film 12 Years a Slave.
+In 1859, the company fell under the ownership of notorious slave owner James Birch, who oversaw the exportation of nearly 4,000 slaves, including Solomon Northup, the free African American whose harrowing story is depicted in the Oscar-nominated 12 Years a Slave.
 Though Birch came to Alexandria after the time of Northup's story, the site is remarkably similar to that depicted in the film, and even includes a video and exhibit on Northup.
 Today Freedom House is home to the Northern Virginia Urban League, the local affiliate of the nation's oldest and largest community-based movement devoted to empowering African Americans.
 A small, innovative museum dedicated to telling the story of the men, women and children who began their harrowing journey here is found in the basement, where slaves were once housed.

 Alexandria Black History Museum - In 1939, African-American attorney Samuel Tucker organized the civil rights movement's first sit-in.
 It was held at the Barrett Branch of the Alexandria Public Library to advocate for desegregation of the public libraries, ultimately making headlines across the country.
 Charges against Samuel Tucker and his five colleagues were dropped.
 In 1940, Alexandria built the small Robinson Library for African Americans, now part of the Alexandria Black History Museum, which focuses on both national and local aspects of African-American contributions and offers changing exhibits.